Dre Campbell Farm

 5. Pest Control

 Molasses can be used as a natural insecticide.
-Just 1.3 mL in one liter of water makes a great insecticidal foliar spray that won’t harm your plants or any animals that visit your garden.
+Just 1.3 mL in one liter of water makes a tremendous insecticidal foliar spray that won’t harm your plants or any animals that visit your garden.

 6. Weed Control